-In recent years, the number of live births in the borough has been fairly stable, with the number of deaths being far more varied.
-For the last seven years that data are available for -2015 to 2021 - the number of deaths has exceeded the number of live births.
-As the below trendline shows, there has been a gradual decline in the number of live births over this period and - generally - an increase in the number of deaths.
+In recent years, the number of live births in the borough has been gradually declining, with the number of deaths increasing.
+For the last nine years that data are available for -2015 to 2023 - the number of deaths has exceeded the number of live births.

-Figure 17: Live births and deaths, 2013-2021
+Figure 18: Live births and deaths, 2014-2023